replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/host-preflights.md

 * TCP ports 10248 and 10250 are available for kubelet.
 * TCP port 10257 is available for the kube controller manager.
 * TCP port 10259 is available for the kube scheduler.
 * At least 4 GiB of memory is available.
-(Warn when less than 8GiB).
+(Warn when less than 8GiB.)
 * /var/lib/kubelet has at least 30GiB total space and is less than 80% full.
-(Warn when more than 60% full).
+(Warn when more than 60% full.)
 * The server has at least 2 CPUs.
-(Warn when less than 4 CPUs).
+(Warn when less than 4 CPUs.)
 * The system clock is synchronized and the time zone is set to UTC.

-## Initial Primary
+## Primaries

 These checks run only on new installs on primary nodes:

 * TCP port 6443 is available for the Kubernetes API server.
 * TCP ports 2379, 2380 and 2381 are available for etcd.
 * The load balancer address is propery configured to forward TCP traffic to the node.
-(This check only runs on the first primary).
+(This check only runs on the first primary.)
 * 99th percentile filesystem write latency in the etcd data directory is less than 20ms.
-(Warn when more than 10ms).
+(Warn when more than 10ms.)
 [See cloud recommendations](/docs/install-with-kurl/system-requirements#cloud-disk-performance)

 ## Join